 CC 303: Classroom Management

 Classroom management is an essential element in working with groups of children.
-This course will introduce practical tools to understand and use an established process that can be applied to group play dates, birthday party games, and summer camp structured activities.
+This course introduces practical tools to understand and use an established process that can be applied to group play dates, birthday party games, and summer camp structured activities.

 CC 304: Helping with Homework

 Homework is designed to help students review key concepts and provide extra time to practice new skills.
-This course will provide tools to create a positive homework environment, ensure the student remains responsible for their homework and share ways to help the children be successful.
+This course provides tools to create a positive homework environment, ensure students remain responsible for their homework, and shares practical ways to help children complete assignments.

 CC 305: Children and Music

 Music helps the body and mind work together.
 This course introduces appropriate song literature, provides tools to teach music, and demonstrates musically integrated activities for children of different ages.

 CC 306: Children and Art

 Arts and crafts help children develop mentally, socially, and emotionally as well as boost self-confidence.
 This course focuses on how art helps develop critical thinking skills, pre-reading and writing skills.
 Practical tips are provided to implement art in the home.

 This course strengthens communication skills by reviewing barriers, identifying different communication styles, reviewing effective communication habits, and discussing how to have difficult conversations.
 The course also provides practical tools to develop a communication plan.